Manually Editing Risk

 Vulcan’s risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each vulnerability instance in your environment.

-However, sometimes assets or vulnerabilities might occur under specific special circumstances, which would require you to determine their risk score manually.
-A vulnerability that would otherwise pose a Critical risk could be manually brought down to a Low if the asset it affects has a compensating control such as a firewall that would mitigate the vulnerability.
+However, sometimes assets or vulnerabilities might occur under specific circumstances, requiring you to determine their risk score manually.
+A vulnerability that would otherwise pose a Critical risk could be manually brought down to a Low if the asset it affects has a compensating control, such as a firewall that would mitigate the vulnerability.

 To manually edit a risk on a vulnerability instance: